philterd/philter/docs/docs/policies/filter_policies.md

 # Filter Policies

 The types of sensitive information identified by Philter and how that information is de-identified are controlled through policies.
-A policy is a file stored under Philter’s `policies` directory, which by default is located at `/opt/philter/policies/`.
-You can have an unlimited number of policies.
+Policies are JSON configurations stored in MongoDB.
+Create or update them through the dashboard or [Policies API](../api_and_sdks/api/policies_api.md).

 Each policy has a `name` that is used by Philter to apply the appropriate de-identification methods.
 The `name` is passed to Philter’s [API](../api_and_sdks/api/filtering_api.md) along with the text to be filtered when submitting text to Philter.
 This provides flexibility and allows you to de-identify different types of documents in differing manners with a single instance of Philter.
 For example, you may have a policy for bankruptcy documents and a separate policy for financial documents.